Toothless5143/File-Integriti-Monitor/README.md

 6. If any of the monitored files are modified, the script will print a message indicating which file has been modified.

-7. The script will continue running and monitoring the files until you manually stop it by pressing Ctrl+C.
+7. The script will continue running and monitoring the files until you manually stop it by pressing `Ctrl+C`.

 ## Installation: